+Economics (Major-III)

-2017-2018 B.A.
-Social Sciences Semester-III Economics (Major-III) SS303-Money, Banking, Finance And International Trade
+SS303-Money, Banking, Finance and International Trade

-Note: - The Syllabus is divided into four equal Units.
-Instructions for the Paper Setter
+Note: - The Syllabus is divided into four equal Units Instructions for the Paper Setter:

-The question paper consists of five units: I, II, III, IV and V. Units I, II, III and IV will have two questions each carrying 15 marks.
-The students are to attempt one question from each unit approximately in 1000 words.
-Unit- V consists of 10 short answer type questions to be set from the entire syllabus and will carry 20 marks in all.
-Each short answer type question carries 2 marks, to be attempted in 8 to 10 lines.
+The question paper consists of five units: I, II, III, IV and V. Units I, II, III and IV will have two questions from each unit.
+The students are to attempt one question carrying 15 marks from each unit approximately in 1000 words.
+Unit-V consists of eight short answer questions to be set from the entire syllabus.
+The students are to attempt five questions from this unit.
+Each short answer question carries 3 marks, to be attempted in about 100 words.